FLAVR: Flow-Agnostic Video Representations for Fast Frame Interpolation: How does compare with the state-of-the-art?

-{\bf Single-Frame Interpolation.} We report the results for single frame interpolation in \tabref{tab:twox_interpolation}, corresponding to \twox{}($k{=}2$) interpolation from 15 FPS to 30 FPS.
-We observe that \Ours{} outperforms prior methods by a significant margin on Vimeo-90K dataset and sets the \textit{new state-of-the-art} on this dataset with a PSNR value of $36.3$ and SSIM value of $0.975$. \Ours{} is a more generally applicable method and outperforms~\cite{jiang2018super, liu2017video, niklaus2017video} which assume uniform linear motion between the frames. \Ours{} also performs better than~\cite{choi2020channel} which uses a similar end to end architecture to predict output frames, underlining the benefits achieved using an encoder-decoder architecture with spatio-temporal kernels.
+We report the results for single frame interpolation in \tabref{tab:twox_interpolation}, corresponding to \twox{}($k{=}2$) interpolation from 15 FPS to 30 FPS.
+We observe that \Ours{} outperforms prior methods by a significant margin on Vimeo-90K dataset and sets the \textit{new state-of-the-art} on this dataset with a PSNR value of $36.25$ and SSIM value of $0.975$. \Ours{} is a more generally applicable method and outperforms~\cite{jiang2018super, liu2017video, niklaus2017video} which assume uniform linear motion between the frames. \Ours{} also performs better than~\cite{choi2020channel} which uses a similar end to end architecture to predict output frames, underlining the benefits achieved using an encoder-decoder architecture with spatio-temporal kernels.
 More importantly, \Ours{} also outperforms DAIN~\cite{bao2019depth} and QVI~\cite{xu2019quadratic} without demanding additional knowledge in the form of bidirectional flow or depth maps.

 We test the generalization capability of our method by evaluating the same trained model on UCF101 and DAVIS datasets.
 These are relatively more challenging for video frame interpolation, containing complex object and human motions from a range of dynamic scenes.
 Nevertheless, with a PSNR of $33.33$ on the UCF101 dataset and $27.44$ on the DAVIS dataset, \Ours{} clearly delivers better performance compared to all the baselines methods which take RGB images as inputs, and performs on par or better than methods that additionally demand depth or flow maps as inputs.
+These datasets together constitute a wide spectrum of difficulty in terms of complex motions and occlusions, and \Ours{} outperforms other methods on all the settings.